Headstone Cleaning and Restoration

 Marble tombstones will lose details from erosion faster than granite.
 On the coastal region of Canada in Victoria B.C, Ross Bay Cemetery has some prime examples of these weathering effects.
 Due to Ross Bay Cemeteries location, it is a great example of marble erosion.
 Ocean storms and sea salt will speed up weathering effects.

-To refurbish monuments, meadowlark memorials uses biological growth remover and growth inhibitor.
-Non toxic and long lasting.
-We wan to preserve our history.
+To refurbish monuments, meadowlark memorials use biological growth remover and growth inhibitor.
+Nontoxic and long-lasting.
+We want to preserve our history.
 If not done correctly, headstone refurbishments can cause more damage than good.
 Acids and bleaches can stain, hone or erode the surface with detrimental results.
-Some times these results are not obvious, but over time, inscriptions will become less legible and one day unreadable.
+Sometimes these results are not obvious, but over time, inscriptions will become less legible and one day unreadable.

 Why clean and refurbish memorials?